 - The venue often affects the price – tickets from The Whisky A Go-Go or The Fillmore may be more valuable

 - Who is the artist and how often did they tour?

 Over 20 million people wanted to see Led Zeppelin’s 2007 reunion concert in London - which may explain why someone paid over $14,000 for tickets to see them.

 Organizing, preserving and storing a concert ticket collection

-Ok, so maybe my KISS, Cher, Styx and Kool & The Gang concert ticket stubs aren’t your thing, but they’re my paper treasures.
-And they certainly deserve a better home than their current one - a small wooden box that’s crowded with other relics from my childhood, like Christmas gift tags, bracelet charms and Girl Scout pins.
+Ok, so maybe my KISS, Cher, Styx, and Kool & The Gang concert ticket stubs aren’t your things, but they’re my paper treasures.
+And they certainly deserve a better home than their current one - a small wooden box that’s crowded with other relics from my childhood, like Christmas gift tags, bracelet charms, and Girl Scout pins.